DegenerateZan/DiscordPHP-Bot-Template/README.md

 Certainly!
 Below is an improved version of your documentation with clearer explanations and formatting:

 # Message Commands
 Before using message-based commands, it's important to understand the hierarchy and how they work.
-For more details, refer to [How it works and how to use it].
+For more details, refer to [How it works and how to use it](#how-it-works-and-how-to-use-it).

 ## Creating a Message Command
 To create a message-based command, create a class and attach the Core\Commands\MessageCommand attribute to it.
 Here's an example with a Ping command: